openstack-archive/fuel-plugin-xenserver/doc/source/description.rst

   configured to PXE boot from the PXE network used by Fuel.
 * XenCenter is expected to be used to configure VMs, and is required by the HIMN tool in the installation steps
-* Network 'br100' must exist on the XenServer hypervisors.
-This network will be added automatically to Virtual Machines and the compute nodes must have access to this network.

 Limitations
 -----------